-You only have to read some of the headlines to see just how poor as a nation we are at looking after our teeth.
+You only have to read some of the headlines and take a look at some of the dental statistics to see just how poor as a nation we are at looking after our teeth.

 YouGov stats from late 2017 show:

 - 3 in 10 Brits brush their teeth once a day